Five Reasons You Can Make Plenty of Money and Still Feel Broke

-There are any number of reasons why money becomes a problem, though they tend to boil down to two basic options: too many expenses or too little income.
+There are any number of reasons why money becomes a problem, though they tend to boil down to two basic obstacles: too many expenses or too little income.

 Sometimes, however, neither is really the case.
 You make good money and you don’t think your expenses are unreasonable, but at the end of the month there’s nothing left over.
 You aren’t falling behind, but you aren’t getting ahead either.
 Something seems off.